 There's a lithium mining boom, but it's not a jobs bonanza

-The town of Tonopah, Nev., was born out of a silver rush.
-A frantic race to extract a natural resource created a town of more than 10,000 people — for a while.
+The town of Tonopah, Nev., was born out of a silver rush, when more than 10,000 people moved in during the early 1900s, racing to make money from a prized natural resource.

+It didn't last.
 Today, Tonopah is home to a little over 2,000 people.

-But there's a new mining boom in town.
+But now a new mining boom has arrived to this town halfway between Reno and Las Vegas.

-You can see it when you check in at the old Mitzpah Hotel, all faded glory, ghost stories and tales about Wyatt Earp.
-Above the cash register, next to a chandelier, a screen advertises a lithium exploration company.
+You can see it when you check in at the old Mizpah Hotel, all faded glory, ghost stories and tales about Wyatt Earp.
+Above the cash register, a screen advertises a lithium exploration company.

-And forty minutes outside of town, Silver Peak lithium mine is in the process of doubling production.
+And 40 minutes outside of town, Silver Peak lithium mine is doubling production.

 Lithium is essential to producing rechargeable batteries, like the giant ones used in electric vehicles.
 Demand is soaring.
-And, after decades of shifting production overseas, the auto industry is now racing to move supply chains back to the U.S. — especially for batteries, from raw materials all the way to assembly.
+And, after decades of shifting production overseas, the auto industry is now racing to move supply chains back to the U.S. and make batteries all the way from raw materials to final assembly.

 It's a major priority for the Biden administration, which says this onshoring will reduce dependency on countries like China and boost American jobs.